Motor-Cycle (album): Re-Issue

 Music journalist Jeff Gage wrote of the reissue in Rolling Stone: "Motor-Cycle is at its most audacious when it leans into Golden's episodic storytelling.”

 Golden makes use of the album format to feature her cinematic narrative.
 (She told Cosmopolitan magazine after its release that she wrote Motor-Cycle "in music & lyrics because a book is too flat.").

-On Motor-Cycle, Golden chronicles her wild excursions hanging out with a coterie of Lower East Side hippie outcasts living from party to party, casting herself as a kind of Alice in Wonderland, who falls into a bizarro rabbit hole, and spoiler alert, manages to climb out within an inch of her life.
-Gage, who interviewed Golden for the reissue piece, states "As for how caught up she got, Golden just laughs. "'It's gradual.
-Like watching your hair and nails grow,” she says...'"
+On Motor-Cycle, Golden chronicles her excursions with a coterie of Lower East Side hippie outcasts living party to party.
+Golden casts herself as a kind of Alice in Wonderland, falling into a bizarro rabbit hole, and spoiler alert, manages to climb out within an inch of her life.
+Gage, who interviewed Golden for the reissue piece, asks her about this: "As for how caught up she really got, Golden just laughs; ‘it’s gradual.
+Like watching your hair and nails grow.’”

 When Golden presented her songs to producer Bob Crewe, he was taken aback, exclaiming "Good God, who are your friends?"
 Gage continues, "Golden's friends, it turned out, were a motley band of misfits, underground outcasts who slummed around the East Village and Lower East Side.
 Drag queens, drug dealers, wannabe artists, and soon-to-be burnouts, all slouching toward Bethlehem."

-Gage checked in with Lenny Kaye founding member of the Patti Smith band who describes Motor-Cycle as so outré that it only could have been produced in the Sixties on major label like Atlantic, when recoding companies would invest artistic experimentation and innovation supporting artists like Golden.
+Gage checked in with Lenny Kaye founding member of the Patti Smith band who describes Motor-Cycle as so outré that it only could have been produced in the Sixties on major label like Atlantic, when recording companies would invest artistic experimentation and innovation supporting artists like Golden.

 Additional press on Golden's Motor-Cycle includes articles in The Second Disk, Uncut, That Eric Alper, US Rocker, Bay Area Reporter, Psychedelic Baby, Ugly Things Magazine and more, including an in-depth piece by Charles Donovan in Record Collector interviewing Golden for a six-page feature story titled "Golden: One in a Bullion," with photographs from the Warner/Atlantic archives.